sefinek24/Sefinek-Blocklist-Collection/info/Block websites and games.md

 ## 🔒 Block TikTok, Snapchat, Omegle, Riot Games, Valorant and League of Legends
 Blocking access to certain services, particularly TikTok, Snapchat, Omegle, Riot Games, Valorant, and League of Legends, is widely recommended to enhance online safety and prevent potential risks such as **inappropriate content**, **cyberbullying**, and **data privacy concerns**.

+Please note that the following is a list of URLs available for blocking in Pi-hole, but it may not be comprehensive.
+These URLs are associated with certain domains that you may wish to block on your network to improve online safety and reduce potential risks.
+Please use this list as a reference and consider other measures to further enhance online safety.

 If you want to block access to specific websites on your network, you can use Pi-hole to block certain domains.
 Below is a list of associated domains that you can block:

 - TikTok